yiruzu/esx-getSharedObject-fix/README.md

 end)
 ```

-This alternative method allows you to quickly integrate the necessary code without performing file replacements.
-It provides a convenient option for those who prefer a more streamlined installation process.
+This method allows you to quickly integrate the necessary code without performing file replacements.

 ### Usage